MaggieCherney/NC_Solar/README.md

 Reads in the North Carolina Microsoft building footprint file and converts the geojson (.geojson) file to a shape file (.shp).
 #
-**01_county_select.py** (*needs to be run once per county*) Reads in the North Carolina Microsoft building footprint shape file, selects the building footprints for the county of interest, and writes out the results as a geopackage.
+**01_county_select.py** (*needs to be run once per county*) Reads in the North Carolina Microsoft building footprint shape file and the Census county file, selects the building footprints for the county of interest, and writes out the results as a geopackage.
 #
 **02_census_blocks.py** (*needs to be run once per county*) Reads the North Carolina Census block TIGER/Line file, retrieves population data for each block via a Census API call, filters the blocks to the county of interest, only keeps blocks where people live (population > 0), and writes out a county specific block file.